mantou0520/tengman_academic.github.io/_pages/about.md

 * Dr. Man started his new position at ZJUT on Aug.
 28, 2024.
 * Dr. Man attended the 2024 Annual Meeting of the Society of Engineering Science and organized a minisymposium on granular materials.
+* Dr. Man attended the Gordon Research Conference (GRC): 2024 Granular Matter Conference (Stonehill College, MA, United States) from Jun.
+23rd to June 28th.
+The topic of this year's Granular Matter GRC is "Particle System Science and Extreme Environments".

 Contact Info
 ======